Flutterwave/AndroidSDK/CustomUiImplementation.md

 # Custom UI Implementation
-The Flutterwave SDK can be used with you custom UI where you handle the entire User Interface.
+The Flutterwave SDK can be used with your custom UI where you handle the entire User Interface.
 This doc shows how to do so.

 ###  1. Create a `RaveNonUIManager` instance
 Set the public key, encryption key and other required parameters.